pt8o/nestling-site/docs/_posts/2017-03-27-roadblocks-1.md

 <h2>No back up even more.
 How does <i>sound</i> work?</h2>
 <p>Oh, OK!</p>

+<div id='logarithmic' style='display:none;'></div>

-<p><div id='logarithmic'></div>Sound is literally airwaves.
+<p>Sound is literally airwaves.
 (Or water waves, if you're underwater.
 Or, like, oil waves, if you're submerged in a vat of oil for some reason?)
 That's all it is!
 Waves propagate at various <b>frequencies</b> (measured in Hertz of Hz); as in, they oscillate a certain number of times per second.
 We animal creatures interpret these frequencies as <b>pitch</b>; higher pitched sounds correspond to waves oscillating at a higher frequency.
 Here's the catch: our hearing is logarithmic.
 What sounds like a linear increase in pitch is actually an <i>exponential</i> increase in frequency.</p>

 <p>Hold on to that idea; we'll come back to it later.</p>